Tiger Woods arrested on suspicion of DUI

 Woods has won 14 major tournaments -- second only to Jack Nicklaus -- and has recently expressed a desire to continue to play golf professionally despite a recent history of injuries.
 The 41-year-old Woods has undergone multiple back surgeries and hasn't played competitive golf since he was forced to pull out of the Dubai Desert Classic in February.

-His most recent operation was just more than a month ago when he underwent fusion surgery on his back.
+His most recent operation -- his fourth since 2014 -- was just more than a month ago when he underwent fusion surgery on his back.
 Woods said in a blog post published Wednesday that "it was instant nerve relief."

 "I haven't felt this good in years," he said.